-2006 was an amazing year for me, and one filled with a great health adventure, which I have called My Serrapeptase Adventure, which continues to this day.
+2006 was a fantastic year for me, filled with a great health adventure, which I have called My Serrapeptase Adventure, which continues to this day.
 2006 was the year I got my life back!
-I learnt about a ‘Miracle Enzyme’, called Serrapeptase, and it was a year filled with the kindness and support of people from around the world.
+It was the year I learnt about a ‘Miracle Enzyme,’ called Serrapeptase, and it was a year filled with the kindness and support of people from around the world.

-It was not until January 3rd 2006, following careful and detailed research that I started to take Serrapeptase.
-No one expected the amazing improvement in my health which started within just two days, and which continues to amaze me, and all those who know me, every day since.
+It was on 3rd January 2006, following careful and detailed research that I started to take Serrapeptase.
+No one expected the fantastic improvement in my health, which began within just two days, and which continues to amaze me, and all those who know me.

-January: I first took Serrapeptase on January 3rd 2006, and I was a little sceptical, but not for long!
-By January 5th, I knew things were changing.
-That evening I coughed up a large amount of thick, yellow ‘gunge’ over a period of several hours.
+January: I first took Serrapeptase on 3rd January 2006, and I was a little sceptical, but not for long!
+By 5th January, I knew things were changing.
+That evening I coughed up a large amount of thick, yellow ‘gunge’ throughout several hours.
 It was distinctly unpleasant, but somehow very satisfying.

-By the following morning, I was already feeling considerably better, but I had no idea how much things would change.
-Over the following few days my stomach pain reduced, then disappeared (except when eating).
+By the following morning, I was already feeling better, but I had no idea how much things would change.
+Over the next few days, my stomach pain reduced, then disappeared (except when eating).
 Within a day or two, I was sleeping much better too.

-I also began to be able to eat small amounts of food without pain.
+I also began to be able to eat tiny amounts of food without pain.
 Although I still coughed a little during and after eating, even this was reducing.
-My energy levels lifted, slowly.
+My energy levels lifted slowly.

 Throughout this time, I reduced my prescription medication to almost nothing, but I still had most of it available, should I need it.

-From mid February, my lung function was great.
+From mid-February, my lung function was excellent.
 It was now no lower than 500 litres per minute, and usually around 530 litres.
 It seemed to me that it might well be settling.
-My heart rate remained normal, and even the condition of my skin seemed improved.
+My heart rate remained healthy, and even the condition of my skin seemed improved.

-I completely stopped all my prescription medication and I continued to feel stronger and to eat and sleep better.
+I completely stopped all my prescription medication, and I continued to feel stronger and to eat and sleep better (under medical supervision).

 My lung function continued to be excellent, with my peak flow being consistently above 530 litres per minute.
 My heart rate remained stable, and my energy levels were good.

-A caller rang in asking for information about natural health products, which would be useful for a child with Cerebral Palsy.
-My Serrapeptase Adventure was still in its early stages, but Robert gave a brief outline of my story so far.
+A caller rang in, asking for information about natural health products, which would be useful for a child with cerebral palsy.
+My Serrapeptase Adventure was still in its first stages, but Robert gave a brief outline of my story so far.